Solace builds Governed AI infrastructure for churches, denominations, and global ministries.

 Spiritual presence that scales without surrendering authority.

-The Northern Texas–Northern Louisiana Synod partnered with Solace to launch LutherBot, trained on Lutheran doctrine, synod guidance, and local ministry context.
+Listen to the Episode →The Northern Texas–Northern Louisiana Synod partnered with Solace to launch LutherBot, trained on Lutheran doctrine, synod guidance, and local ministry context.

 A field report on AI-mediated spiritual formation.